 - Orellanine is a nephrotoxin found in some Cortinarius spp.

 - Early symptoms are often vague, with gastrointestinal dysfunction 1-2 days after ingestion.
 Therefore, poisoning may initially be overlooked.

 - Patients often first present with acute renal failure which may follow at any time from 36 hours to 2 weeks after ingestion.
 Supportive care is the only therapeutic option.

 - No specific treatment is available and therapy is directed toward the renal failure, including dialysis and possible transplantation.

-- Common names: common white fibre head, peaked inocybe, red-staining inocybe, straw-coloured fibre head, turnip foot inocybe, white fibre head, woolly inocybe.
+- Common names: common white fibre head, peaked inocybe, red-staining inocybe, straw-coloured fibre head, turnip foot inocybe, woolly inocybe.

 - There are over eighty recognised Inocybe species found in the UK and Ireland.
 Differentiation between different fungi within the genus is very difficult.